Astrophotography Tutorials

 The main reason amateur astrophotographers take bias frames is to reduce noise in their images, more specifically the fixed-pattern noise.
 No matter what type of camera you are taking your images with, the signal-to-noise ratio (S/N) is often the primary deciding factor between a good image and a great one.

-5 Ways to improve your DSLR Astrophotography
+5 Ways to Improve Your DSLR Astrophotography

 Image Processing